BBWI Stock Cracks After CEO Warns Of Tough Holiday Quarter, Slashes Full-Year Guidance

 Add us onAdd us on Google

-Bath & Body Works (BBWI) shares tumbled 15% in premarket trading on Thursday after CEO Daniel Heaf noted that the company’s third-quarter results were below expectations and that the retailer was lowering its outlook for the remainder of the year to reflect current business trends and the continuation of recent macro consumer pressures.
+Bath & Body Works (BBWI) shares tumbled nearly 23% in early trading on Thursday after CEO Daniel Heaf noted that the company’s third-quarter results were below expectations and that the retailer was lowering its outlook for the remainder of the year to reflect current business trends and the continuation of recent macro consumer pressures.

 “While this is disappointing, we are acting swiftly and decisively to position the business for sustainable, long-term growth,” Heaf said.
 He added that the consumers will begin to see the benefits of these changes in the coming quarters, though it will take time for the impact to be reflected in the company’s financial performance.